 |Coverage Type||Accident-only, accident and illness, wellness||Accident-only, accident and illness, wellness|

 |Accidents: Two days

 Illnesses: 14 days

 |Network Size||Any licensed vet in the U.S. and Canada||Any licensed vet in the U.S.|

 Overall, we were pleased by what Progressive offers through its partnership with Pets Best.
-We found some of the lowest premiums so far plus a fairly well-rounded wellness rider and an accident-only policy that couldn’t be simpler or cheaper.
+We found some of the lowest premiums so far plus a fairly well-rounded wellness rider and an accident-only policy that couldn’t be simpler or cheaper based on our methodology.

 We liked that Progressive offers deductibles as low as $50, which is fairly rare in the industry.
 We did find it odd, however, that it only offered a choice of $5,000 or unlimited annual limits rather than a broader range.
 Its option of three base accident and illness policies could be confusing as well since the base plan does not cover exam visits for covered conditions.

 We also would have liked to see dental coverage included in Progressive’s wellness plans as well as reimbursement for prescription food, both of which are becoming increasingly more common among pet insurers.

 In short, Progressive’s low premiums, simple and cheap accident-only plan, and decent wellness coverage make it a great choice if you’re on a budget but still want coverage for your pet.